RefactoringGuru/design-patterns-php/README.md

 Each pattern includes two examples:

-- **Structural** examples show the internal structure of patterns with detailed comments.
+- **Structural** examples show the internal structure of patterns, including detailed comments.

-- **RealWold** examples show how the patterns can be used in a real-world PHP application.
+- **RealWorld** examples show how patterns can be used in real-world PHP applications.

 ## Requirements